xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 RP/0/0/CPU0:iosxrv-1(config)#
 ```

-Lastly, below we can see the resulting configuration
+Lastly, below we can see the resulting configuration completely replacing the configuration under interface gigabitEthernet 0/0/0/2 with the one previously found on gigabitEthernet 0/0/0/1

 ```
 RP/0/0/CPU0:iosxrv-1#show run